MohammadSarfaraz/Online_appointment/README.md

 * I used front end as rasa x
 * For backend i used rasa nlu and core

+Introduction to Rasa Open Source
+Rasa is an open source machine learning framework for automated text and voice-based conversations.
+Understand messages, hold conversations, and connect to messaging channels and APIs.

+Quick Install#
+Install Rasa Open Source with a quick pip command.

+To install Rasa X-:
+pip3 install rasa-x --extra-index-url https://pypi.rasa.com/simple

+Steps -:
+1. Download Online_appointment-master file
+2. Open doctor_appoint
+3. Open cmd and writing command below-:
+* From your Rasa assistant's project directory, start it with rasa x

 Here are some example given below--

 ![screenshot](https://github.com/MohammadSarfaraz/Online_appointment/blob/master/Screenshot%20from%202019-11-12%2015-40-52.png)